luxfi/node/README.md

 You can use `Ctrl+C` to kill the node.

-### Connecting to TestNet
+### Connecting to Testnet

-To connect to the TestNet Testnet, run:
+To connect to the Testnet Testnet, run:

 ```sh
 ./build/node --network-id=testnet